sameljk/sameljk.github.io/_projects/vector-field.md

 ---

-## Changing the vector field
+## Try it yourself!

 Click on the drop down menu labelled **vector field $\boldsymbol{A}$**.
 You can set the vector field to be anything you like, as long as it depends on $x,y,z$ and $t$.
-The vector field of the form
+The vector field is of the form

 $$
 \boldsymbol{A}(x,y,z) = \left(A_1(x,y,z), A_2(x,y,z), A_3(x,y,z)\right).